MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/view.md

+---
+description: How to view git objects like commits and tags
+---
 # View
-> How to view git objects like commits and tags

 ## Links